 Third issue solicit, as released on Nov.
 22, 2017: "Flame off!
 Johnny Storm is losing his powers, but why?
 And who is the mysterious woman who says she can help?
 Plus: The Mad Thinker and Doom square off over Reed Richards as 'The Fate of the Four' continues!"
 The book is scheduled for release on Feb.
-14, 2018, and there'll be just one alternate cover, a yet-to-be-revealed Hulk variant by Mike Hawthorne.
+14, 2018, and there was initially just one alternate cover, a Hulk variant by Mike Hawthorne.
+A second variant, a Young Guns cover by Mike Del Mundo, was announced on January 22nd.
 Also, an artist change by just the third issue, as Jim Cheung is replaced by Valerio Schiti.

 Solicit, as released on Dec.
 18, 2017: "Ben and Johnny begin the search for their lost family!
 But the universe they’ve landed in may not last long enough!"
 The book is scheduled for release on Mar.
 14, 2018.
 Short blurb, no alternate covers.
 Time to wave hands in the air and start running around screaming about cancellation, two days before the first issue even comes out.